Want to set up email logging on your WordPress site?

 - Additional Technical Details (such as content-type, MIME, etc.)

 Go ahead and click the box next to Enable Log.
 Once you select this, a 2nd option will appear underneath that option called Log Email Content.

 The Log Email Content option will store all of the content of the emails sent from your site.
 You’ll be able to find it in the email record along with the other details.

 It’s completely up to you if you want to enable Log Email Content.
 This is an optional setting and isn’t required to enable email logs.

 Make sure to carefully consider if you really need to enable the Log Email Content option.
 All email content will be stored as plain text (not encrypted) in your site’s database.
-You may want to learn more about WordPress security.

 Next, click on the Save Settings button to enable WordPress email logging.

 To view your WordPress email logs, click on WP Mail SMTP » Email Log on the left side of WordPress admin menu.
 The newest emails will be shown at the top of the list.